YashasveeWankhade/API_INTEGRATION/README.md

    cd frontend

-#Install dependencies:
+2. Install dependencies:
 npm install

-Start the development server:
+3. Start the development server: npm start
-npm start

 # Backend Setup (Optional)

-Navigate to the backend directory: cd backend
+1. Navigate to the backend directory: cd backend

-Install dependencies:
+2. Install dependencies:
 npm install

+# Instructions
+The frontend application communicates with the backend API for fetching news headlines.
+If not using the backend, modify NewsHeadlines.js to directly call the News API.
 Start the backend server:
 node server.js